scylladb/scylla-manager/docs/source/repair-a-cluster.rst

 Monitor progress of the repair task
 ===================================

-Progress of the repair task can be monitored by using `sctool task progress <../sctool/#task-progress>`_ command and providing UUID of the repair task.
+Progress of the repair task can be monitored by using the :ref:`sctool task progress <task-progress>` command and providing UUID of the repair task.

 .. code-block:: none